 Who doesn’t want cash back or free travel?!

-Chase Freedom‘s second quarter categories are now available for activation and will be active beginning April 1, 2020.
-You’ll need to activate them by June 14, 2020.
+Chase Freedom‘s third quarter categories are now available for activation and will be active beginning July 1, 2020.
+You must “activate” these categories by September 14, 2020.

 How Chase Freedom Works